Study level

 Description

-The course describes the different detectors and the physical processes involved in the detection of particles in high energy physics.
-In a second step, we will describe the operation of the main particle gas pedals that we find in high energy physics but also in many other fields such as medical, industry, material sciences, archaeology etc...
+The course describes the various detectors and physical processes involved in particle detection in high-energy physics.
+We then describe the operation of the main particle gas pedals used in high-energy physics, as well as in many other fields such as medicine, industry, materials science, archaeology, etc.

 The course gives a detailed description of the physical processes and experimental techniques involved in the detection of charged and neutral particles in detectors, which are the basis of all physical measurements.

-A detailed description of the different radiations and particle-matter interactions will be given.
+A detailed description of the different types of radiation and particle-matter interactions will be given.

-We will focus on describing the systematics associated with these processes and their statistical treatment.
+We will describe the systematics associated with these processes and their statistical processing.

 Objectives

-The first objective of the course is that students will be able to understand and/or define what types of detectors will be needed in their future projects while knowing how to evaluate their future performance, efficiency, cost, etc. The second objective is to make the students aware of the inherent systematics of all detectors when analyzing the data, as these have a definite impact on the physical interpretation of these analyses.
+The first objective of the course is to enable students to understand and/or define the types of detectors they will need for their future projects, and to evaluate their future performance, efficiency, cost, etc. The second objective is to make students aware of the inherent systematics of all detectors when analyzing data, as these have a definite impact on the physical interpretation of these analyses.

-- General training in physics at the M1 level,
+- General training in physics at M1 level,

 - Mathematics for physics.